 - the proportion of principal investigator awardees who identify as Black, Bangladeshi or Pakistani are underrepresented compared to the HESA EPS academic researcher population

-- whilst there has been an increase in the proportion of ethnic minority researchers participating in peer review, this is still not representative of the EPS academic population
+- while there has been an increase in the proportion of ethnic minority researchers participating in peer review, this is still not representative of the EPS academic population

 EPSRC immediate action and commitment